Estimated reading time: 10 minutes

 - You catch up January 2018 Mortgage Payment in February $1000

-You’re still behind 1 month for February, so if you continue like this month after month by the end of the year your credit report will show 11 missed mortgage payments or other payments including credit cards.
+You’re still behind one month for February, so if you continue like this month after month by the end of the year, your credit report will show 11 missed mortgage payments or other payments, including credit cards.

-Ideally, talking to your bank or lender about your situation and asking them what the procedure is for a late payment and how you can avoid any long-term financial consequences is ideal.
+It is ideal to talk to your bank or lender about your situation and ask them what the procedure is for a late payment and how you can avoid any long-term financial consequences.

-They’d rather work with you to find a solution that is best for you and them which means exhausting all efforts but this means YOU have to take the wheel because they won’t.
+They’d instead work with you to find a solution that is best for you and them, which means exhausting all efforts, but this means YOU have to take the wheel because they won’t.

 Can you skip a mortgage payment?

-At the Royal Bank of Canada (RBC) they have a skip-a-payment option where once every 12 months you have the option to skip mortgage payments.
+The Royal Bank of Canada (RBC) has a skip-a-payment option where once every 12 months, you can skip mortgage payments.

 This is provided that: